ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 In addition to the on-path observer being able to see more, the resolver logs also may be a source of information.
 It also allows for more opportunities for an attacker to affect the response time of the queries.

+## TLS Server availability

+TLS servers supporting DANCE should implement a list of domains that are valid for client authentication, in order not to be open to DDOS attacks where a large number of clients force the server to do random DNS lookups.
+More implementation details are to be find in the protocol specific documents.

 ## Privacy

 If the DNS owner name of the identity proven by a certificate is directly or indirectly relatable to a person, privacy needs to be considered when forming the name of the DNS resource record for the certificate.